tdzienniak/node-weasyprint/README.md

 # node-weasyprint

-You need to have [http://weasyprint.org/](WeasyPrint) command line installed on your system.
+You need to have [weasyprint](http://weasyprint.org/) command line tool installed on your system.